Marion & Ohio County June 14 - 15, 2025 Flood Event Recovery Updates

 State agencies represented include the Departments of Health, Homeland Security, and Human Services, among others.

-Disaster Recovery Center locations and hours:
+Disaster Recovery Center locations and hours week of August 3 - August 9:

 Marion County Disaster Recovery Center